US Fulbright Logo

 Candidate Profile

 Applications are welcome from graduating seniors and graduate students.
-Candidates with degrees in English, Spanish, education or TEFL / applied linguistics with experience teaching or tutoring and who have an interest in working in an international educational environment are preferred.
-Other fields will be seriously considered if combined with teaching experience and / or coursework in pedagogy.
+Candidates with degrees in English, applied linguistics or foreign languages, and/or certification or significant coursework in teacher education or TESOL, are strongly preferred.
+Other fields will be seriously considered if combined with teaching experience and/or coursework in pedagogy.

 Eligibility